davesrocketshop/Rocket/TESTING.md

 ## Reporting issues

 The best method for reporting problems is to create a new issue in [GitHub](https://github.com/davesrocketshop/Rocket/issues).
-Please include information such as the development branch you're using, instructions on how to reproduce the error, and where relavent a copy of the file in which the issue was encountered.
+Please include information such as the development branch you're using, instructions on how to reproduce the error, and where relevant a copy of the file in which the issue was encountered.
 The more information you provide the easier it will be to pinpoint the problem.

 ## Feedback